 Entities that are not classes are referred to as individuals.
 Thus, the domain of discourse consists of individuals and classes.
-The unary relation {class} is true if and only if its argument is a class and the unary relation individual is true if and only if its argument is an individual.
-The following axiom holds:3
+The unary relation class is true if and only if its argument is a class and the unary relation individual is true if and only if its argument is an individual.
+The following axiom holds:7

+'''

+(<=> (class ?X) (not (individual ?X)))

+'''

-(<=> (class ?X) (not (individual ?X))) The class membership relation (called instance-of) that holds between an instance and a class is a binary relation that maps entities to classes.
+The class membership relation (called instance-of) that holds between an instance and a class is a binary relation that maps entities to classes.
 A class is considered to be a unary relation that is true for each instance of the class.
-That is,4
+That is:8

+'''

-(<=> (holds ?C ?I) (instance-of ?I ?C)) The relation type-of is defined as the inverse of relation instance-of.
-That is,
+(<=> (holds ?C ?I) (instance-of ?I ?C))

+'''